-- 6.4.
-After considering the documents, the Panel will decide whether to hold a hearing, in which case they should set a hearing date at least 14 days in the future, or to dismiss the Complaint(s) or Counter-Complaint(s) on the basis of the written evidence only.
-The Standards Office shall tell all parties to the Complaint of the Panel's decision and the hearing date (if any). - 6.5.
-If a Panel decides to hold a hearing, they may request that before the Panel hearing an Investigator interviews the Complainant, the Respondent and any witnesses named in the papers, reviews the evidence provided, and produces a report summarising the Complaint(s) and any Counter-Complaint(s) and any evidence provided. - 6.6.
+The Standards Office shall tell all parties to the Complaint of the Panel's decision rationale and sanction (if applicable in the case of an Uphold decision) or the hearing date (if any).

+- 6.5.
+If a Panel decides to hold a hearing, they may request that before the Panel hearing an Investigator interviews the Complainant, the Respondent and any witnesses named in the papers, reviews the evidence provided, and produces a report summarising the Complaint(s) and any Counter-Complaint(s) and any evidence provided.
+The Panel can request specific questions to be asked by the Investigator to support their review of the Complaint. - 6.6.
+If an Investigator is appointed under paragraph 6.5, the Investigator's report (and any supporting evidence) will be shared with the Panel for the Complaint to re-considered under paragraph 6.3. - 6.7.
 If the Complaint is dismissed, the Panel will set out its reasoning in full in writing and this will be shared with all parties.
 The Respondent and Complainant have a right to appeal this decision within 7 days of receiving notice of the dismissal.
 Any appeal shall be heard by the Review Panel at their next meeting.